No items found.

 Align staff, systems, and processes around the patient

-Patient journeys don’t follow departmental boundaries.
+Patient journeys don't follow departmental boundaries.
 Instead, they cut across scheduling, clinical care, billing, and follow-up.
 Without a shared framework, teams often optimize their own processes while unintentionally creating friction elsewhere.
+A journey map makes those misalignments visible, giving staff a common language to design improvements collaboratively.

 Demonstrating ROI to executives

 For journey mapping to stick, it must resonate with leadership.
-Executives want to see evidence that investments in patient experience lead directly back to retention, lifetime value, and cost-to-serve.
-A robust journey map provides that line of sight: fewer missed appointments, lower costs, streamlined communication reduces rework, and better experiences drive repeat visits and referrals.
+Executives want to see evidence that investments in patient experience lead directly to retention, lifetime value, and cost-to-serve.
+A robust journey map provides that line of sight: fewer missed appointments, lower readmission costs, streamlined communication that reduces rework, and better experiences that drive repeat visits and referrals.
 Framing journey mapping as both a patient-centered and financially sound strategy ensures it earns the resources and attention it deserves.

 Key stages of the patient journey

 Breaking the patient journey into stages is essential for one simple reason: experiences are rarely won or lost all at once.
-Instead, they hinge on a series of touchpoints, each with its own opportunities and risks.
-By mapping these stages clearly, organizations ensure they don’t overlook the “small” moments that add up to trust, loyalty, and better outcomes.
+They hinge on a series of touchpoints, each with its own opportunities and risks.
+By mapping these stages clearly, organizations ensure they don't overlook the "small" moments that add up to trust, loyalty, and better outcomes.

-It’s also important to recognize that journeys are not uniform.
+It's also important to recognize that journeys are not uniform.
 A patient managing a chronic condition has very different needs and expectations than someone seeking emergency care or a cosmetic procedure.
-Benchmarks, friction points, and even emotional intensity vary by patient.
+Benchmarks, friction points, and emotional intensity vary by patient.
 The framework below provides a common structure, but teams should adapt it to reflect their patient mix.

 Awareness and access to care